midjji/pnp/README.md

 then compute yn = inv(K)y_rowcol

 if the lens model is non-linear you will need to do invert the lens model, at least for where you are interested in it.
+The best way to do this if the intrinsics are calibrated pre use as is required for pnp is to offline estimate a regularized 2d spline surface over the image and use as a lookup table.

 If the camera is offset from the vehicle, i.e. you are using the observation model y_rowcol (pixels)= distort(K, th, project(Pcv Pvw x_world)) and the extrinsics (Pcv =P_camera_vehicle) are known, then normalize the coordinates as before and compute pnp Pcw, followed by finding the pose of vehicle in world as Pvw = inv(Pcv)Pcw